ASEM-ApplicationSoftwareEngineers/OptixRuntimeLogsParser/README.md

 - Extracting and organizing performance metrics such as load times, created nodes, and UI objects.
 - Handling nested and root-level log entries for detailed analysis.
 - Identifying and categorizing warnings and errors from the log files.
+- Providing a user-friendly interface to analyze the licensing status of the application.
+- Supporting multiple file uploads for batch processing of log files.
 - Ensuring client-side processing for enhanced security and privacy.
 - Providing a user-friendly interface for file upload and output visualization.
 - Supporting dynamic updates to the output display based on user actions.